KulissaraSingha/KulissaraSingha/README.md

-### Hi there 👋
+### Hi there 👋 I'm Kulissara
-- :sunny: I'm Kulissara, a Data Scientist
+#### I am a Junior Data Scientist with Engineer and Business backgrounds. :sunny:

-- 📫 Please connect me here : https://www.linkedin.com/in/kulissara-singhakajen/
+- 🔭 I’m currently working on Human eyes status image classification project

 <!--
 **KulissaraSingha/KulissaraSingha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.